Where should telltales and leach ribbons be placed on a lug sail? There are some places that are better than others.

 All our articles on Lug Rigs, use, tuning and tweaking are here.

-Another function apart from sail setting is using the telltales/tufts for steering.
+Another function apart from sail setting is using the telltales/tufts for steering and sail trip.
 To find the low acceleration part of the groove or the higher pointing.
-There is also a separation bubble at the luff – a regular tuft system won’t spot until the sail is actually stalled, but the Gentry tuft system will – link.
-That is why jib tufts are a bit more forward than on the main … in the hope that the separation can be spotted – because when it gets to the maximum sail depth then the flow on the lee side will separate completely, never make contact with the sail again.
+“A separation bubble also forms at the luff.
+“A separation bubble also forms at the luff.
+A regular tuft system won’t detect this until the sail is fully stalled, but the Gentry tuft system will.
+This is why jib tufts are positioned slightly further forward than those on the main… in the hope of detecting the separation.
+Once the separation reaches the maximum sail depth, the flow on the leeward side will completely separate and never reattach to the sail.”

 But EXPERIENTIALLY it is possible to sense all of this and you don’t have to have any tufts at all.